IraKorshunova/bruno/README.md

 ### Datasets

-Datasets should be stored in a `data/` directory inside the project folder.
-Below we list files for every dataset that should be present.
+Below we list files for every dataset that should be stored in a `data/` directory inside a project folder.

 **MNIST**